 Once the primary member is down due to unexpected behavior, the secondary member will enter in split-brain, blocking any database change until manual instructions, and show the Recovery page on the web application.

-At the web application, click the Assume as master button, click Yes to confirm, setting the secondary member as a new Master.
+At the web application, click the Assume as Primary button, click Yes to confirm, setting the secondary member as a new Primary.

 This process can take a few minutes.Info